Yibizo/reto-movimiento-steam-eq-6/SRS.md

 - Have a complete and playable videogame
 - Host the videogame within the webpage
 - Track player data corresponding to activity inside the videogame
-- Display player information in order to determine videogame effciency according to its objectives
+- Display player information in order to determine videogame effciency according to its previously established objectives.

 |Title|User story|Importance|Notes|